-1. Audio Resynthesis
+1. Audio resynthesis

 A simple demonstration of granular quasi-resynthesis via partial tracks, where an sound is used to guide the behavior of sinusoidal grains.